 The Capodimonte putti by Vito Nesta are a reinterpretation of the famous Capodimonte porcelain, a poetic and unexpected gesture that streaks the pure white of the porcelain with color and gold.

-Stains of color and gold that disobey and deny the forms of the precious and detailed workmanship, then seem to reconcile in the fish held in hand by the putti.
+Stains of color and gold that disobey and deny the shapes of the precious and detailed workmanship, and then seem to reconcile in the fish held in the hand by the putti.

 From the meeting with Vito Nesta it was born a collaboration on the reinterpretation of some historical pieces of Brothers Majello collection.
 This project was developed with the intent to contemporise with a new look real pieces of art in total respect for tradition and admiration for the craft, with the intention of keeping the culture still alive, the memory and the importance history of this craft.

-The occasion to make the Capodimonte cherubs in limited edition is the BRILLIANT CERAMICS exhibition by Luisa Via Roma.
-The exhibition is in Florence from 9 January to 5 June 2017.
+The opportunity to create limited edition Capodimonte putti is the BRILLIANT CERAMICS exhibition by Luisa Via Roma.
+The exhibition is in Florence from January 9th to June 5th 2017.